Environmental Controls

 Office Environments

-Keeping offices food and plant free is essential to preventing pest friendly environments.
-This is a difficult policy to implement because it involves asking people to change their habits and behavior but more information can be found on the
+Keeping the office food and plant free is essential to preventing pest friendly environments.
+This is a difficult policy to implement because it involves asking people to change their habits and behavior.
+For tips on how to talk with different departments, visit our Creating Buy-in page.

 Other Resources

-The IPM-WG has created two template documents that can be used to create procedure documents specifically geared to your institution.
-One focuses on the
+The MPWG has created a template that can be used to create procedure documents specifically geared to your institution regarding control of climate and water sources.